Zero-rating: Existing programs

 Internet services like Facebook, Wikipedia and Google have built special programs to use zero-rating as means to provide their service more broadly into developing markets.
 The benefit for these new customers, who will mostly have to rely on mobile networks to connect to the Internet, would be a subsidised access to services from these service providers.
 The results of these efforts have been mixed, with adoption in a number of markets, sometimes overestimated expectations and perceived lack of benefits for mobile network operators.
 In Chile, the national telecom regulator ruled that this practice violated net neutrality laws and had to end by June 1, 2014.
 The Federal Communications Commission did not ban zero-rating programs, but it "acknowledged that they could violate the spirit of net neutrality".

 Since June 2014, U.S. mobile provider T-Mobile US has offered zero-rated access to participating music streaming services to its mobile internet customers.
-T-Mobile launched its plan called “Music Freedom” which would exempt users of T-Mobile from having to pay premium prices for access to music content; additionally, this content access would not count as part of an individual's cap, which is the limit they can reach before they are charged for data.
+T-Mobile US launched its plan called “Music Freedom” which would exempt users of T-Mobile US from having to pay premium prices for access to music content; additionally, this content access would not count as part of an individual's cap, which is the limit they can reach before they are charged for data.
 In November 2015, T-Mobile US expanded zero-rated access to video streaming services.

 In January 2016, Verizon joined AT&T by creating its own sponsored data program, FreeBee Data, which "enables content providers to pay a wireless provider to allow its subscribers to engage with or consume a piece of content without it counting against the customers' monthly allotments".
 Sponsored data on behalf of content providers through AT&T or Verizon covers the costs for the viewers and attracts more consumers.
 Some people have characterized this as ISPs having created a toll-free service for online users.